- Storyboard SINFONIA 480 SE -

-The four pistons ready mounted in a row.
+The four foot pistons ready mounted in a row.
 (Photo 20).

 The ready varnished cabinet is already equipped with the boards for the AMADEUS Sound Systems, the preamplifier (in the carrier system), the Crystal Mixer, as well as the power supply.
 All cables have been installed correctly by Martin Lutz, as it should be.